SELECTION OF QUESTIONS AND ANSWERS

 Two of our certified Shaolin Wahnam instructors, Sifu Darryl Collett and Sifu Roeland Dijkema teach in the Netherlands.
 Please see our List of Certified Instructors for their contact particulars.

-A teacher who is good but not really wants to transfers his knowledge I have already had too many.
+A teacher who is good but not really wants to transfers his knowledge I have already had are not many.
 Now I think in the holidays I can go to Malaysia and take lessons for some weeks in the first place if it is possible.

 It is a norm that kungfu and chi kung masters are conservative.
 They do not pass on their knowledge and skills easily.